The Judge (2014 film)

 The Judge is a 2014 American legal drama film directed by David Dobkin.
 The film stars Robert Downey Jr. and Robert Duvall with Vera Farmiga, Vincent D'Onofrio, Jeremy Strong, Dax Shepard and Billy Bob Thornton in supporting roles.

 The film was released in the United States on October 10, 2014.
-It received mixed reviews; critics praised the performances of Duvall and Downey as well as Thomas Newman's score while criticizing the formulaic nature of its script and the lack of development for its supporting characters.
+It received mixed reviews from critics, but was praised for the performances of Duvall and Downey and Thomas Newman's score.
 Duvall received multiple award nominations for his performance as Judge Joseph Palmer, including the Academy Award, Golden Globe Award, Screen Actors Guild Award and Satellite Award for Best Supporting Actor.
-Thomas Newman also received a Satellite Award nomination for Best Original Score.
+Thomas Newman received a Satellite Award nomination for Best Original Score.

 Plot

-Hank Palmer is a successful lawyer in Chicago.
-When Hank receives news his mother has just died, the judge grants his case a continuance.
-Before returning to his hometown of Carlinville, Indiana to attend the funeral, Hank argues with his neglected, unfaithful wife, Lisa, whom he is divorcing.
+Hank Palmer is a trial lawyer in Chicago, acerbic and notorious for defending powerful clients he knows to be guilty.
+Before returning to his rural hometown of Carlinville, Indiana to attend his mother's funeral, he argues with his wife, Lisa, whom he is divorcing for infidelity.

-In Carlinville, Hank reunites with his older brother, Glen, a tire shop owner, and his mentally disabled younger brother Dale.
-Hank's estranged father is Judge Joseph Palmer of Carlinville's criminal court, who he merely calls "Judge."
-The two have been estranged due to the Judge's harsh treatment of his son in light of his youthful indiscretions, including a car accident when Hank was seventeen that had ruined Glen's future MLB career and resulted in his father sending Hank to juvenile detention rather than the recommended community service or otherwise helping his son.
+In Carlinville, Hank reunites with his older brother Glen, a tire shop owner, and his younger brother Dale, a mentally challenged amateur filmmaker.
+Hank's father is Judge Joseph Palmer of Carlinville's criminal court, whom he calls "Judge".
+The two have been estranged due to the Judge's harsh treatment of Hank in his youth: When Hank was a teenager, he got into a car accident and Glen was injured, losing a chance for a baseball career.
+Because of this, the Judge sent Hank to juvenile detention.

-From the courtroom gallery, Hank discreetly watches his father presiding a case.
-During the proceedings, the Judge seems momentarily confused when he is unable to recall his long-time bailiff's name.
-The morning after the funeral, Hank notices the Judge's car has the right-front headlight and fender damaged and accuses his father, a recovered alcoholic, of driving intoxicated.
+Hank stops by the courthouse to watch his father preside over a case.
+During the proceedings, the Judge is unable to recall his long-time bailiff's name.
+The morning after the funeral, Hank notices that the Judge's Cadillac is damaged and accuses his father, a recovered alcoholic, of driving intoxicated.
 The Judge reacts defensively, having no memory of an accident.
-Hank's strained family relationship is further complicated by his former girlfriend, Sam Powell.
-He comes to believe her law school-student daughter Carla, that he had earlier flirted with, may be his daughter.
-Sam reveals Glen is Carla's father, having briefly slept with him when Hank unexpectedly left Carlinville.

-The next day, after arguing with his father, Hank vows never to return to Carlinville and leaves for the airport.
-Just before Hank's flight takes off, Glen calls to say their father is a suspect in a fatal hit and run accident.
-The victim, Mark Blackwell, is a recently released ex-convict whom Judge had sentenced to twenty years in prison for a murder that he had committed after the Judge had earlier given Blackwell a light sentence for shooting up the victim's house.
+They argue and Hank leaves for the airport, vowing never to return to Carlinville.
+Just before his flight is to take off, Glen calls to say that their father is a suspect in a fatal hit-and-run incident.
+The victim, Mark Blackwell, was a recently released ex-convict whom the Judge had sentenced to 20 years in prison for the murder of his 16-year-old girlfriend; Blackwell had killed her by drowning after the Judge had given him a light sentence of 30 days for shooting up the girl's house.